NEW: Ecuador says 654 people are dead from the April 16 quake

 The family on the first floor wasn’t home at the time.
 Those on the upper floor felt the initial shock and were able to scramble outside before the building collapsed.

 Damage is everywhere.

 “It was something very ugly.
 We thought it was the end of the world,” one survivor in Pedernales told CNN’s Gustavo Valdes on Monday about the quake.
 “It started hard, way too hard.
 We fell.
 We couldn’t get up.
 It was too strong. … If it had fallen the other way, we would have died.”

 Victims are grateful they survived, he said, but uncertain of what to do next.

 “We are waiting to see what we can do, waiting for what the President tells us,” he said.
 “There is no work.”

 Ecuador deployed 10,000 soldiers and 4,600 police officers to the affected areas.
+Hundreds of rescuers from eight countries have traveled to Ecuador to help in relief efforts.
 Troops set up mobile hospitals and temporary shelters.
 The military also brought in search dogs to help find survivors and bodies.